Why Every DIYer Needs a Thickness Planer

 If you are shopping for the DIYer in your life and still looking for gift inspiration (and we hope you are), you’ve come to the right place.
 We scoured the websites, catalogs and publications to put together this year’s Bob Vila Ultimate Shopping Guide.
 There’s something for every taste and every budget, from tools and toys to gadgets and guides.
 Let the shopping begin.
 Who knows?
 You might even find a gift to add to your own wish list for the holidays!

-3 Easy DIY Wreaths—All From the Same Evergreen Form
+3 Easy DIY Wreaths from 1 Evergreen Form

 With a standard evergreen wreath, some basic materials, tools, and know-how, you can create your very own distinctive holiday creations.
 Here are three variations with step-by-step tutorials to guide you along.